garage-milan/spring-boot-continuous-delivery/Readme.md

 bx plugin list # To verifiy the plugin has been installed bx cs init # Initialize the container service plugin
 ```
 6. List the clusters.
 You should see the cluster you created: `mycluster`.
 If you don't, make sure you have waited enough time for the cluster to be provisioned.
-You should see the cluster state as "Ready" in the Bluemix console.
+You should see the cluster state as "Ready" in the IBM Cloud console.
 ```sh
 bx cs clusters
 ```